 It’s important for burn injury victims to explore the financial resources available to them because of the high cost of burn treatment.
 You should not be burdened with medical debt if someone else was responsible for your burn injuries.
 A personal injury claim may be one of the options available to provide compensation for medical bills and other expenses.

-An experienced Las Vegas car accident attorney can help you seek money for:
+An experienced Las Vegas injury attorney can help you seek money for:

 - Your medical bills, including the cost of future medical care